YIRJohnGit/infra_minikube_chocolately/README.md

 - kubectl get all # will display

 # Working with Multi Nodes (Minikube) (Profile) Default Docker Driver and Runtime with Docker
-- minikube start --nodes 2 -p multinode-demo # will create additional node with name called 'multinode-demo1'
+- minikube start -p multinode-demo --nodes 3 # will create additional node with name called 'multinode-demo'
-- \#If it throws error then use on screen instruction : minikube start --nodes 2 -p multinode-demo --extra-config=kubelet.cgroup-driver=systemd
+- \#If it throws error then use on screen instruction : minikube start -p multinode-demo --nodes 3 --extra-config=kubelet.cgroup-driver=systemd
 - minikube profile list # get list of all the profiles
 - minikube profile # Get the Current Profile Name
 - minikube profile minikube # switch to different profile name, example minikube is the default profile name